VickCGX/tesseract-ocr-experiments/README.md

 # Tesseract OCR Experiments

-Welcome to the Tesseract OCR Experiments repository!
+Welcome!
 This project is dedicated to exploring, experimenting with, and understanding the Tesseract OCR (Optical Character Recognition) library.

 ## Introduction